mybinaryworld/Local_Python_HTTPServer_Application/README.md

 # Local_Python_HTTPServer_Application

 This application hosts a simple HTTP Server in Python2.7.
 You don't need to have Python installed for this as it is built on side of a Python2.7 virtual environment.
-Just download the package for follow 3 simple steps :
+Just download the package and follow 2 simple steps :

 1. On Unix or MacOS, run:
    ~source path_to_application/Local_Python_HTTPServer_Application/venv/bin/activate